JONSASSE/432-2018/slides/class13/README.md

 ## Announcements Before Class 13

-1. By class time, we should have an Answer Sketch up for Assignment 4.
+1. [Answer Sketch and Grading Rubric](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw4) are up for Assignment 4.

-2. By class time, all of the Project 1 Proposals that came in on time will be reviewed by Dr. Love.
+2. All Project 1 Proposals have been reviewed by Dr. Love.
     + If your grade on Canvas is 10/10, you're done.
     + If it isn't 10/10, you need to fix the issues I described in my note on Canvas, and resubmit.

-3. Assignment 5 is due this Friday, 2018-03-02 at 1 PM.
+3. [Assignment 5](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw5) is due this Friday, 2018-03-02 at 1 PM.

 4. Quiz 1 will be made available to you by noon on Friday 2018-03-02.
 It is due at noon on Monday 2018-03-05.

-5. `lrm` and `ols` and `rms` functions in general, are usually looking for categorical data to be included using numerical codes.
-If, for instance, you try to do something after you've included a sex variable that has the values M/F, rather than something like female = 1/0, you may get error messages like **Error: Can't use matrix or array for column indexing**.
+5. `lrm` and `ols` and `rms` functions in general, are usually looking for categorical data to be included using **numerical codes**.
+    - If, for instance, you try to do something after you've included a sex variable that has the values M/F, rather than something like female = 1/0, you may get error messages like **Error: Can't use matrix or array for column indexing**.
 That's an indication that R is looking for a numeric variable and not finding it for some categorical data.
-This comes up, for instance, when plotting an ROC curve from an `rms`-based fit.
+    - This comes up, for instance, when plotting an ROC curve from an `rms`-based fit.
 But it's not an issue with `glm` or `lm`.
 Just another reason to know both approaches.